-Wine and sex is definitely not a pairing that instantly pops into mind.
-However, even though we don’t talk about it, wine is used as a social lubricant all the time.
-Which left us wondering…
+Wine and sex is definitely not a pairing that instantly comes into mind.
+However, even though we don’t talk about it, wine is used as a social lubricant all the time–which left us wondering…

 Alcohol in small amounts will increase your libido.
 It will also make you hungry and feel flushed.
-This is because ethanol stimulates a primitive part of your brain called the hypothalamus which is located right above your brain stem.
-This portion of our brain regulates basic human functions including body temperature, hunger, hormone levels, parental attachment behavior and, of course, your sex drive.
+This is because ethanol stimulates a primitive part of your brain called the hypothalamus, which is located right above your brain stem.
+This portion of the brain regulates basic human functions, including body temperature, hunger, hormone levels, parental attachment behavior and, of course, sex drive.

 Moderation is Key: You only need a little bit of wine to feel these effects.
 You’d be surprised how many people don’t realize this, but too much wine over your weight limit is bad for you.
 Not that I don’t trust you, but one can never stop talking about the importance of moderation.

 Smelling Your Wine Will Turn You On

 Several studies have been conducted over the last 10 years attempting to identify what smells activate the sex drives in women and men.
 While this science is still very new and also pretty complex, it’s been suggested that certain smells turn us on.
 Oddly enough, a lot of the aromas found in wine are the aromas that turn us on.

 Women are Aroused by Different Smells than Men

 Women tend to get turned on by musky, earthy, woody, licorice-y, and cherry-like aromas.

 Aromas That Arouse Men: